dfollereau/clntserver/README.md

 # bambooeval
-this repo to evaluate bamboo
+this repo is a simple client-server written in c/c++ to evaluate cicd doing build and testing